fboes/json-borne/README.md

 Why do we need well-defined JSON data sets?
 -------------------------------------------

 JSON ist not only about storing your data.
 It is also about communication.
 Javascript in browsers can directly parse JSON, and JSON offered via REST-APIs can be parsed by almost any programming language effortlessly.
-Using the same data strcture for the same type of content allows you to have your data interoperable with another service you mioght not yet have thought of.
+Using the same data structure for the same type of content allows you to have your data interoperable with another service you might not yet have thought of.

 General conversions & validation
 --------------------------------

 * There is a [general way to convert XML data structures into JSON data structures](http://blog.3960.org/post/8478676503/rss-mit-json).
 * There is a [discussion about how to format dates in JSON](http://stackoverflow.com/questions/10286204/the-right-json-date-format).
 The two favoured options are timestamps (e.g. `1476695864`) or Javascript's Date representation (e.g. `2012-04-23T18:25:43.511Z`).
 * [JSON-LD](http://json-ld.org/) is used by Google Knowledge Graph, and describes lots of structured data.
-See also ["hy JSON-LD"](http://jsonld.com/why-json-ld/).
+See also ["Why JSON-LD"](http://jsonld.com/why-json-ld/).
 * For rich text you may want to use [Markdown](https://daringfireball.net/projects/markdown/), as there are tons of parsers for this format.

 ### Schema